CornellLabofOrnithology/auk/README.md

 This taxonomy determines the species that can be reported in eBird and therefore the species that users of `auk` can extract. eBird releases an updated taxonomy once a year, typically in August, at which time `auk` will be updated to include the current taxonomy.
-When using `auk` it's essential to confirm that the version aligns with the current eBird Basic Dataset.
-This can be achieved by consistently using the latest release of both `auk` and the dataset.
+When using `auk`, users should be careful to ensure that the version they’re using is in sync with the eBird Basic Dataset they’re working with.
+This is most easily accomplished by always using the must recent version of `auk` and the most recent release of the dataset.

 ## Quick start